-Tripoli has many important titles: it is the capital, largest city, principal harbour and biggest commercial and manufacturing centre of the North African country of Libya.
+Tripoli has many important titles: it is the capital, largest city, principal harbor and biggest commercial and manufacturing center of the North African country of Libya.

 The city is located in the north-west of Libya and on the Mediterranean Sea.

-Unfortunately, even though it’s gorgeous, with historical places in the Old City of Tripoli that make for good tourist attractions from the Roman empire to Crusader era attractions, the city isn’t recommendable to tourits because it’s mostly unsafe.
+Unfortunately, even though it’s gorgeous, with historical places in the Old City of Tripoli that make for good tourist attractions from the Roman empire to Crusader-era attractions, the city isn’t recommendable to tourists because it’s mostly unsafe.

 Warnings & Dangers in Tripoli

 Tripoli isn't safe and many governments are advising their citizens against traveling to Lybia's capital because of the current conflict following the bloody war to oust the Gadaffi dictatorship.
 Even though more stable now, visitors should be aware of all the risks posed by demonstrations and the remnants of armed militias.

 TRANSPORT & TAXIS RISK : MEDIUM

 The ongoing tumultuous situation makes it difficult to travel at night.
 Even though road conditions aren't too bad in Tripoli, driving standards are poor with factors that complicate traffic additionally, like the wind-blown sand that reduces visibility.

 Pickpockets are active in Tripoli, and both petty and violent crime is rife.
 Avoid carrying too much cash and keep in mind that expensive watches, jewelry, and cameras will make you look like an easy target for pickpockets and opportunists.